Ogcocephalus: Characteristics

 Ogcocephalus batfishes are characterised by having a flattened head, although this is raised above the disc of the body which is triangular in shape.
 The flattened head and body of these fishes is often referred to as the "disc" and is made up of the head and the body as far as the axilla of the pelvic fins, the forward edge of the disc is made up of the extended bones of the operculum sweeping backwards from the cranium and surrounding the trunk on either side.
 The horn-like rostrum on the snout varies from short to long and projects far beyond the eyes.
 The esca has 3 fleshy points and is kept on a small illivial cavity us small and is located under the rostrum.
 There is a spine at the angle of the operculum which is blunt or small, or to may be large but has no spinules.
 The gill rakers are oval-shaped plates with a covering of small teeth.
 The eyes are on the sides of the head.
 The gill openings are small and are located to the rear of the upper bases of the pectoral fin.
 The pectoral and pelvic fins are resemble limbs and the pectoral fins are wholly separate from body.
-Thee small dorsal and anal fins are covered in skin and are located on the upper and lower surfaces of the tail.
+The small dorsal and anal fins are covered in skin and are located on the upper and lower surfaces of the tail.
 The dorsal surface of the body has scales that resemble large bucklers and conical spines.
 The ventral surface of the body is wholly covered in pointed, bony scales while the ventral surface of the tail has a dense covering of small spines, sometimes with a small number of conical spines along its midline.
 The smallest species in the genus is the dwarf batfish (O. pumilus) with a maximum standard length of 6.2 cm while the largest is the seadevil (O. vespertilio) with a standard length of 30.5 cm.

 Distribution and habitat

 Ogcocephalus batfishes are found in the tropical and temperate seas of the Americas with 2 species in the Eastern Pacific Ocean and 11 in the Western Atlantic Ocean.
 In the Atlantic Ocean the fishes in this genus occur from Cape Hatteras south as far as Uruguay.
-Thys are found in shallower waters than other genera in the family Ogcocephalidae with most specimens taken at depths of less than 100 m, a few at depths up to 200 m and. exceptionally, from depths greater than 350 m.
+They are found in shallower waters than other genera in the family Ogcocephalidae with most specimens taken at depths of less than 100 m, a few at depths up to 200 m and, exceptionally, from depths greater than 350 m.